bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    * **GNU/Linux**: For instance, on **Ubuntu 14.04**:

-      + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the "*Using NVIDIA binary driver*" option.
+      + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section and check the option "*Using NVIDIA binary driver*".
         Alternatively, you can open a terminal and type:

-               sudo apt-get install nvidia-current
+               $>  sudo  apt-get  install  nvidia-current

         You may have to reboot the system in order to use this driver after installing it.

       + **Additional packages**: The following packages are required: `build-essential`, `nvidia-cuda-dev` and `nvidia-cuda-toolkit`.
         They can be installed through the *Ubuntu Software Center*, or via a terminal by typing:

-               sudo apt-get install build-essential nvidia-cuda-dev nvidia-cuda-toolkit
+               $>  sudo  apt-get  install  build-essential  nvidia-cuda-dev  nvidia-cuda-toolkit

       + **Multi-GPU version (optional)**: This version also requires any of the following packages: `openmpi` or `mpich`.